wazuh/wazuh-kubernetes/cleanup.md

 ## Kibana and Nginx

-To clean the Kibana and Nginx installation we will have to remove their deployments and services.
+To clean the Kibana and Nginx installation remove their deployments and services.

 ### 1. The first step is to remove the pods corresponding to Kibana and Nginx.